 Please note, email and IP addresses of users of a PostHog deployment may be shared with the respective users of that deployment.

-PostHog takes measures reasonably necessary to protect against the unauthorized access, use, alteration, or destruction of potentially personally-identifying and personally-identifying information.
+PostHog takes measures reasonably necessary to protect your personal information against any unauthorized access, use, alteration, or destruction.

-The Website is hosted in the United States and information we collect will be stored and processed on our servers in the United States.
-Our employees, contractors and affiliated organizations that process information for us as described above may be located in the United States or in other countries outside of your home country; by using the Website, you consent to the international transfer of your information by PostHog.
+The Websites are hosted in the United States and the personal information we collect will be stored and processed on our servers in the United States.
+Our employees, contractors and affiliated organizations that process information for us as described above may be located in the United States or in other countries outside of your home country which may have different data protection standards to those which apply in your home country.